 Basic remuneration and performance-based remuneration (bonus) account for 60％ and 40%, respectively, of total remuneration.
 (The percentages are based on the assumption that the target achievement levels related to performance-based remuneration (bonus) are all 100%.)

 Remuneration for directors who are members of the Audit and Supervisory Committee consists only of basic remuneration in consideration of their role and independence.
 No performance-based remuneration (bonus) is paid.
-Remuneration for each director who is a member of the Audit and Supervisory Committee is determined through discussion at the Audit and Supervisory Committee.
+Remuneration for each director who is a member of the Audit and Supervisory Committee is determined through discussion among the members of the Audit and Supervisory Committee.

 ｃ．Performance-based remuneration (bonus)